Man found dead in house fire near West Lafayette

 A 911 caller reported the fire about 9:30 a.m.
 Tuesday in the 100 block of Blueberry Lane.
 That’s in the Green Meadows subdivision located off State Road 26 about a mile northwest of its intersection with U.S. 52.

-After crews from four fire department got the fire under control, the man was found dead in the home, the release said.
+After crews from four departments got the fire under control, the man was found dead in the home, the release said.

-The released did not say what type of animal was found dead.
+The release did not say what type of animal was found dead.

 The Office of the State Fire Marshal was called to assist with the sheriff’s office’s investigation.